vincedarley/cewe-layout/README.md

 1) You can also use the "Gap Perfecter" to ensure all edge gaps and internal gaps on a page are identical - fixing minor imperfections or overlaps.
 2) You can use the "Gridify" algorithm for some layouts.
 3) Export PDF - this exports just a single page of photos (no texts) so you can examine carefully.

-**Other capabilities**

-Canvas: there is also limited support for editing layouts of a single-page Canvas from CEWE Creator

-Calendar: again limited support for editing the 12 monthly pages of a Calendar.

-PDF Export: for testing purposes, you can export a PDF file render of a single page, containing just the photos.
-This export does not contain any of the cleverness of the cewe2pdf project, and supports no other visual features than the photos themselves.
-It is meant just for generating a single page collage-style multi-photo PDF.

-**Safety features**

-QLayout does a few things to help lower the risk of problems when editing your photobook:
-1. When saving a page, which modifies the xml file, it validates (after saving) both that the correct number of photos and text blocks are indeed in that xml file, and that the referenced photo files do actually exist.
-2. When moving photos into the photo-book, QLayout renames the jpeg files by adding a "-pg" suffix containing the page they have been saved into.
-In this way if you need to manually look for photos, it is easy to find the right ones inside the book.

 **Adding Photos to a Page**